NikitaP2001/hep-score-energy/README.md

 #### method (required)
 STRING
 The method for combining the sub-benchmark scores into a single score.
-Currently only "geometric_mean" is supported.
+Currently only "geometric_mean" is supported
 #### reference_machine (required)
 STRING
 An test host/configuration where the benchmark container scores have been set to 1.
-All reported scores are then relative to the performance of this host.
+All reported scores are then relative to the performance of this host
 #### registry (required)
 STRING
 The Docker registry to pull images from